vmware/vic-product/docs/user_doc/vic_vsphere_admin/public_network.md

 This example `vic-machine create` command deploys a VCH that

-- Directs public network traffic to an existing interface named `vic-public`.
+- Directs public network traffic to an existing network named `vic-public`.
 - Sets two DNS servers.
 - Sets a static IP address and gateway for the VCH endpoint VM on the public network.
 - Does not specify either of the `--management-network` or `--client-network` options.
 Consequently, management and client traffic also routes over `vic-public` because those networks default to the public network setting if they are not set.